heroiclabs/nakama-cocos2d-x/README.md

 ### Android

+The prebuilt library is built against Android NDK 23.2.8568313.

 On Android, networking libraries for native activities implemented by Cocos require access to the Java virtual machine in order to run properly.
 Cocos exposes a helper for access to the JavaVM it uses.
 This must be passed to the platform parameters in the SDK:

 ```cpp